-- I know ricotta cheese and eggs making a good waffles seems a bit crazy.
+I know ricotta cheese and eggs making a good waffles seems a bit crazy.
 I agree, I had no idea how this would work but I was pleasantly surprised!
-I found this recipe online at http://www.fatsecret.com/.
 My husband loves waffles and needless to say since going grain and sugar-free, he has done without for a while!
 I made modifications to the original recipe to include full fat ricotta and stevia.
-Now I realize that everyone may not have Kal Stevia yet (order it or get it as soon as possible).
+Now I realize that everyone may not have Kal Stevia (I NOW use Stevia Select) yet but use your sweetener of choice.
 I do like using fresh nutmeg because it taste so much better and a little “nut” of nutmeg will last you a while!
 If you don’t have a waffle iron, just use the batter as you would for pancakes.
 The texture of both the waffles and pancakes are light and fluffy.

 - 4 large eggs

 - 1/2 cup ricotta cheese

 - 1/8 tsp Stevia Select or sweetener of choice to taste

 - 1/2 tsp vanilla optional

 - Add all ingredients including stevia to blender or Magic Bullet type device.
 Blend until smooth.Preheat waffle maker.
 Be sure to grease waffle maker with desired fat (or spray).
 If no waffle iron is available, recipe can also be used for fluffy pancakes.Add batter to waffle maker and follow conventional instructions.
 Use anywhere from 1/3- 1/2 cup batter depending on your waffle maker.
 Do not overcook especially if you intend to reheat in the waffle at a later time.

 Cook about 2-3 minutes (may vary with different waffle irons).
 Carefully remove with fork.